 Installment loans (Includes consumer loans, overdrafts, and overdraft protection lines) - This segment is higher risk because many of the loans are unsecured.
+Additionally, in the case of student loans, there are increased risks associated with liquidity as there is a significant time lag between funding of a student loan and eventual repayment.

-The following summarizes the activity in the allowance for credit losses by loan category for the years ended December 31, 2016, 2015, and 2014 (in thousands).
+The following summarizes the activity in the allowance for credit losses by loan category for the years ended December 31, 2017, 2016, and 2015 (in thousands).